 Healthier coffee step #1: Bean type & quality

 The next step is whether to choose ground or whole bean.
-My answer is whole bean all the way.
-The shell of the coffee bean protects the actual bean from oxidation as well prevents the coffee bean from loosing it precious flavour.
-After 15 minutes of being ground, the coffee loses 60% of it’s aroma.
-Invest in a simple coffee grinder to preserve the health benefits and flavour of your coffee beans while creating a routine around your coffee preparation.
+My answer is the whole bean all the way.
+The shell of the coffee bean protects the actual bean from oxidation as well prevents the coffee bean from losing it precious flavor.
+After 15 minutes of being ground, the coffee loses 60% of its aroma.
+Invest in a simple coffee grinder to preserve the health benefits and flavor of your coffee beans while creating a routine around your coffee preparation.